Combinatorial invariants of finite metric spaces and the Wasserstein arrangement: Introduction

-\item We clarify the relation between KRW polytopes and tight spans by providing examples of five-point metrics with isomorphic tight spans and combinatorially different KRW polytopes and vice versa.
-Hence, the two fan structures of the metric fan induced by the tight spans or the KRW polytopes are not refinements of each other. \item We compare the fan structure induced by the Wasserstein arrangement on the metric cone with some types of metrics that have appeared prominently in the literature on phylogenetic analysis.
-In particular, we show that the space of tree-like metrics and of circular-decomposable metrics are subfans of the Wasserstein fan (\Cref{prop:tl}, \Cref{thm:cd}), thus so is the simplicial fan of Circular Split Networks introduced by Devadoss and Petti \cite{Devadoss-petti} (and appearing also in work of Hacking, Keel and Tevelev \cite{HKT}), see \Cref{DP-HKT}.
+\item We compare the fan structure induced by the Wasserstein arrangement on the metric cone with several classes of metrics that have appeared prominently in the literature on phylogenetic analysis.
+In particular, we show that the space of tree-like metrics and of circular-decomposable metrics are subfans of the Wasserstein fan (\Cref{prop:tl}, \Cref{thm:cd}), thus so is the simplicial fan of circular split networks introduced by Devadoss and Petti \cite{Devadoss-petti} (and appearing also in work of Hacking, Keel and Tevelev \cite{HKT}), see \Cref{DP-HKT}.
 Moreover, the set of metrics satisfying the \emph{six-point condition} of Dress-Huber-Koolen-Moulton~\cite{SixPoints} is a subfan of the Wasserstein fan as well (\Cref{prop:6p}).
-However, the set of all totally split-decomposable metrics is not a subfan of the Wasserstein fan (see \Cref{example_decomp}), and neither is the set of all \emph{consistent, totally split-decomposable metrics} (\Cref{rem:consistent}).
-We leave the following as open questions. \begin{question}[Tree-based metrics] The notion of \emph{tree-based phylogenetic network} has gathered considerable attention in the literature on phylogenetic analysis, since its introduction by Francis and Steel in 2015 \cite{Francis_Steel,Francis_Semple_Steel}.
+However, the set of all totally split-decomposable metrics is not a subfan of the Wasserstein fan (see \Cref{example_decomp}), and neither is the set of all \emph{consistent, totally split-decomposable metrics} (\Cref{rem:consistent}).We also prove that the set of {\em antipodal metrics} is a union of (relatively open) cones of the Wasserstein fan (\Cref{prop:anti}) that form indeed a subfan (\Cref{antisubfan}).
+These results are summarized in \Cref{phyl_table}.

+We suggest the following open problem, which we cannot address with our current techniques. \begin{question}[Tree-based metrics] The notion of \emph{tree-based phylogenetic network} has gathered considerable attention in the literature on phylogenetic analysis, since its introduction by Francis and Steel in 2015 \cite{Francis_Steel,Francis_Semple_Steel}.
 The space of such tree-based phylogenetic networks has been the object of recent research by Fischer and Francis \cite{Fischer_Francis}.
 In our context, it is therefore natural to ask whether the metric spaces arising from tree-based phylogenetic networks are a union of strata of the Wasserstein fan. \end{question}

-\begin{question}[Antipodal metrics] A further type of metrics that has been studied by Dress, Huber and Moulton is the class of \emph{antipodal metrics} \cite{DHMantipodal}.
-Antipodality imposes strong constraints on the combinatorial structure of the tight span (e.g., a finite metric space is antipodal if and only if its tight span has a unique maximal cell, see \cite{HuKoMo1}).
-It is then natural to ask whether antipodal metric spaces form a subfan of the Wasserstein fan. \end{question}

-\item We derive formulae for the number of faces of the KRW polytopes of non-generic strict metrics. \end{enumerate}
+\item We derive a formula for the number of edges of the KRW polytopes of non-generic strict metrics.
+To the best of our knowledge, the following is open.